Disability Awareness 2013 The Glossary ProjectThe RealityDisability Awareness 2013 The Glossary Project2 years ago in Deviant Events More Like This

 Curled leaves are land mines littered

-On the lawn where imprints of twigs
+on the lawn where imprints of twigs

-And a nurturing robin's tracks collect.
+and a nurturing robin's tracks collect.

 Branchlets and leaflets stem from

-Porch step railings and mailboxes;
+porch step railings and mailboxes;

-The numbers read even on the
+the numbers read odd on the east,

-East side of the asphalt:
+even on the west side of the asphalt:

 The engraved letters on

-The siding reads, "Davis."
+the siding reads, "Davis."